-- to publish with their faculty adviser,
+- Publish with their faculty adviser

-- to present research at professional conferences,
+- Present research at professional conferences

-- to make significant contributions to their field.
+- Make significant contributions to their field

 Although the focus of your graduate education will be on academics, the value of opportunities beyond your topic of study is also important.
 Our graduate students regularly participate in athletic, social, entrepreneurship, religious, and community service activities sponsored by organizations within and outside the university.
 In short, the Triangle region of North Carolina is a great place to live, work, and play.